guilleasz/RouteHook/README.md

 `onChange` will run when the component will receive new router props, and will receive as arguments the new props and the old ones.

 onChange is basically a wrapper around the functionality of `componentWillReceiveProps`.

+### onLeave

+`onLeave` will run when the component is going to be unmounted, probably beacause of the path doesn't match the route anymore.

+onLeave is basically a wrapper around the functionality of `componentWillUnmount`.

 ### Example